Do you know how to set boundaries?

 One of the biggest hurdles for women today is setting boundaries and actually sticking to them.
 I’m sure you know you “should” have better boundaries.
 But a woman who is successful AND fulfilled knows how to set boundaries AND much more importantly how to stick to them.
-If you don’t learn to stick to enforce your boundaries then you will spend precious time and mental energy comparing yourself to others and simply feel like an failure!
+If you don’t learn to enforce your boundaries then you will spend precious time and mental energy comparing yourself to others and simply feel like an failure!

 At home I appreciate how difficult it can be to finish something before getting called away to help find something or because the kids are fighting or want help with homework!